mirkokiefer/syncing-thesis/outline.md

 - Expose conflicts
 - Support peer-to-peer or hybrid synchronization

-(TODO: need to explain why this set of requirements...)
+(TODO: need to explain why this set of requirements, constraints on mobile devices...)

 Aspects to consider when evaluating strategies: